 Chocolate and salted caramel squares

-I’ve had a few recipes saved up for the time when we don’t have a kitchen, and this is one of them.
+I’ve had a few recipes saved up for the time when we don’t have a kitchen, and this recipe for chocolate and salted caramel squares is one of them.
 I apologise if you’re trying to be healthy there are some links to healthier things at the bottom of this post!
 The original title of this recipe (which I found on the BBC website) is ‘Salted chocolate and caramel squares’ – but as you can see, I’ve changed it slightly as it makes far more sense to me this way around!
 Whatever you decide to call them, this is a delicious twist on the traditional millionaire’s shortbread and the almonds and vanilla in the base are simply delicious.
 The caramel here is fairly runny and I could not get it to thicken up, so next time I make it I might use the recipe that I use for millionnaire’s flapjack with the addition of some salt.
 But if you prefer your caramel slightly thinner, this works just fine (and it tastes delicious anyway!).

 For the base